inspr/core-legacy/doc/sidecar.md

  Description of parameters
 - Context: [golang's context](https://golang.org/pkg/context/), a way to carry deadlines and cancel signals.
-- Channel: Name of the Channel in which the message will be read from.
+- Channel: Name of the Channel in which the message will be sent to.
-- Message: A struct that contains only one field
+- Message: A struct that contains only the field `Data`
     - Data: An interface{} type that allows the user to send anything to the channel.

 ##### Snippet example